kevinoshea/jira-badges/README.md

 A collection of useful tools.

-* gittools - for running git commands over several repositories
+* gittools - for running git commands over several repositories and displaying aggregated results